 Fast fashion heads to countries where labor laws are weak and enforcement even weaker.
 The industry doesn’t stay to support makers and invest in their community.
 The minute a country’s wages go up, the industry flees — as we’ve seen from the move out of China to Myanmar and Ethiopia.

-Today garment factory workers in Bangladesh earn about $3 a day, according to the Guardian, and in countries like India and the Philippines, over 50 percent of garment workers aren’t even paid the minimum wage.
+Today garment factory workers in Bangladesh earn about $3 a day, according to the Guardian, and in most counties, over 85 percent of garment workers aren’t even paid the minimum wage.
 Ethiopian garment workers, reportedly the worst paid in the industry, make just 87 cents a day.
 With stats like these, it’s hard to say fast fashion doesn’t hurt garment makers or take advantage of their labor.

 In our own Made In docuseries work from Cambodia to Mexico we’ve met garment makers who have lost their jobs and are owed backpay when factories suddenly shut down with no notice.